skimzor/SZ-MGB/README.md

 # DC/DC Board

 If you would like to create a matching DC/DC Board, I have 'reverse-engineered' an OEM MGB DC/DC Board PCB which can be found [here](https://github.com/skimzor/MGB-DC).
 Otherwise, you can use the one from your donor MGB or any other aftermarket boards.

-Note that you will not be able to use the OEM MGB screen if you use an aftermarket DC/DC board.
+***Note***: you will not be able to use the OEM MGB screen if you use an aftermarket DC/DC board.

 # Credit and Thanks